RoMar19/e-commerce-fullstack-project/README.md

 * As a user I would like to be able to register on the site.

 ### Admin stories:
 * As an admin I would like to be able to login to an administration panel to manage products or orders from users.
-Only allowed with superuser.
+Only allowed with superuser or shop owner.
 * As an admin I don't want a user to be able to checkout an empty cart .
 * As a admin I do not want a user can manage products.